 double have their own specialized functional interfaces.
 Here are the ones for

 BiConsumer-like interface, accepting an object-type and an

 intargument.
-It’s supposed to have side-effects by affecting the consumed object argument.
+It’s supposed to have side effects by affecting the consumed object argument.

 Accepts an object-type argument and produces an

-Accepts two object-type argument and produces an
+Accepts two object-type arguments and produces an

 All these interfaces exist for the other two types